ajakhotia/nioc/README.md

-# `nioc` - naksh.io core library
+# nioc — Nerve IO Core Library
-Core utilities for developing connected naksh.io applications.
+Core C++ utilities for building high‑performance robotics and AI applications on edge devices.

 # Clone, Build, and Install
 Before proceeding, come-up with values for the following: